agapasieka/Google-Professional-Network-Engineer/Private_Google_Access_Cloud_Nat/README.md

-# Testing Internal vm with Google Private Access and Cloud Nat
+# Testing Internal vm with Google Private Access and Cloud NAT